Cote d'Ivoire: Risk Assessment

 Business Climate Rating

-- Infrastructures undergoing modernization
+- Infrastructure undergoing modernization

-- Improving the business climate and governance
+- Improving business climate and governance

-- Slow progress on national reconciliation
+- Slow progress in national reconciliation

 After the crisis, a return to strong growth

 In 2020, the health crisis put an end to a series of strong growth years.
 Exports of cocoa (50% of the total), coffee, cashew nuts, cotton, bananas, and pineapples suffered from the drop in global demand and transport disruptions.
 Although imports moderated due to softer domestic demand, trade’s contribution to growth was negative.
 However, the weak state of domestic demand was the main reason for the underperformance.
 Private consumption and investment were affected by the measures taken to combat the pandemic (curfew, Abidjan lockdown, border closures, markets, restaurants, and schools shut down, transport restrictions), despite the introduction of a support plan equivalent to 5% of GDP providing aid to farmers, payments to households, and postponement of tax and utility payments.
 Households also faced higher food prices due to supply problems, while farmers saw their incomes fall amid a decline in volumes of cocoa traded.
 Services (50% of GDP), including telecommunications, transport, retail trade, and construction, were affected.